0xNineteen/blog.md/protocol-sims/index.md

 - these large simulations are similar to fuzz testing where random inputs are given to functions to discover bugs

 ## Verifying Mainnets Saftey

+- random interactions tests random states
+- good for finding edge cases
-- testing different states
+- not always realistic states
-  - while large simulations can test random scenarios, sometimes its better to test against the state of mainnet
+- so sometimes its better to test against the current state on mainnet
   - eg, if everyone were to be closed out right now, would all the pnl add up?
 - this leads to cloning the mainnet state, loading the state into a local validator, and then running a predeterminted list of interactions (everyone closes)
 - this can be run like a bot and when things dont add up - alarms can be set off to fix the problem before it becomes a problem

 ## Reproducability
 - reproducability and simulation unit tests